 The Yokohama International Stadium, also known as Nissan Stadium, is one of the largest stadiums in Japan with a capacity of around 70,000 seats.
 The sports facility, which opened in 1998, is used for soccer, athletics, rugby, American football, and cultural and entertainment events The roof structure covers three quarters of the seats.
 The stadium is usually home to the Yokohama F Marinos, Nissan Motor's corporate team, and is also the home venue for Yokohama FC football matches.
 In autumn 2019, however, the International Stadium Yokohama showed the rugby skills of teams from New Zealand, South Africa, Ireland, Scotland, England, France and of course Japan for several weeks.
 The final of the World Cup was played here on November 2nd.

 Asobuild is an interactive indoor entertainment facility that has a lot to offer visitors of all ages.
-Asobuild is directly connected to Yokohama Station and opened on March 15, 2019.
+Asobuild is directly connected to Yokohama Station.
 The renovated building used to be an outbuilding of the Yokohama Central Post Office.
 The entire complex from the basement to the roof has been transformed into a huge play area.
 Each floor has its own theme.
 One can shop, enjoy exciting interactive activities, take part in workshops and discover the latest technology.
 Japan's largest creative market with over 150 artists is located on the third floor.
 Workshops for the production of well over 200 different handicrafts in 20 different areas take place here (leather, ceramics, candles, flower arrangements, etc.).
 There is a multi-sports field with basketball and football on the roof and there is also a children's park on the fourth floor.
 The whole building is adorned with works of art by aspiring, visionary artists.

 Rinko Park (臨港パーク) is a large green space on the eastern side of Minato Mirai, along the shore of Yokohama Bay and overlooking the Port of Yokohama area.
 The park is home to seasonal flowers and works of art dotted around the park grounds.
 Alongside its wide, spacious lawn area, Rinko Park offers commanding views of the waterfront.
 Visitors can also explore the Shiori-no-Ike Pond, the Seaside Promenade and the Arch Bridge too.